-The Fitness to Study Procedure is governed by Resolution No. 673 of the University Court, which at the time of publication was in draft form.
+The Fitness to Study Procedure is governed by Resolution No. 673 of the University Court.

 34.1.1 It is the aim of the University that all students will benefit fully from their higher education experience in terms of academic learning and personal development.
 However, it is recognised that at times students may face challenges which affect their studies and their wider participation in University life.
 This procedure is designed to support such students while ensuring that the wider student and staff University community is also able to carry on with its normal activities.

 34.1.2 This procedure applies to any registered student of the University, including postgraduate research students.

 34.1.3 If there are concerns that a student may not be fit to engage in study and to participate in University life more widely, action will be taken to identify the issues involved and to identify support available to the student which may help them to overcome any difficulties and ensure their fitness to study.

 34.1.4 The University has other policies and procedures which relate to student support and behaviour which can operate separately or in conjunction with this procedure (see Appendix 1).

 34.1.5 The University has many services which offer support to students.
 Students can benefit from these with or without any reference to this procedure (see Appendix 2).

 34.2 Circumstances under which a student’s fitness to study may be brought into question

 34.2.1 When students are fit to study the University can be confident that: